 Individual Bacon Wrapped Eggs

-2 large eggs
+- 2 large eggs

-1 tbsp red or yellow pepper, diced
+- 1 tbsp red bell pepper diced

-1 tbsp diced green onion, including tops (set tops aside for garnish)
+- 1 tbsp diced green onion including tops (set tops aside for garnish)

-1 Weight Watcher’s Jalapeno Cheese Wedge, diced
+- 1 Weight Watcher’s Jalapeno Cheese Wedge diced

-3 slices microwaveable bacon
+- 3 slices microwaveable bacon

-Pre-heat oven to 350 degrees.
+- Pre-heat oven to 350 degrees.

-Whisk two eggs until well blended.
+- Whisk two eggs until well blended.
 Add pepper, onion and diced cheese and stir to combine.

-Spray 2 cups in muffin tin with non stick cooking spray.
-Line cup with 1-1/2 slices bacon.
+- Spray 2 cups in muffin tin with non stick cooking spray.
+Line cup with 1-½ slices bacon.
 I use the pre-cooked bacon that you microwave to complete the cooking.
 It is already soft and since its pre-cooked you don’t need to do anything but line the baking cup with it.

-Divide egg mixture up between muffin cups.
-Bake for 15-20 minutes or until egg is puffed up and no longer jiggles when you tap the muffin pan.
+- Divide egg mixture up between muffin cups.
+Bake for 15 minutes or until egg is puffed up and no longer jiggles when you tap the muffin pan.

-Carefully remove from muffin tin – you will need to slide a knife around the edge of the egg cup and pull inwards slightly with the knife to release the egg from the sides and bottom of the pay.
+- Carefully remove from muffin tin – you will need to slide a knife around the edge of the egg cup and pull inwards slightly with the knife to release the egg from the sides and bottom of the pay.

 - Once it is loosened you can easily tip it upside down and let the egg cup fall into your hand then place on your plate.
 Garnish with green onion tops and salsa.